I got an email from a reader and asked her permission to post it here:

 Love addict acts out anger & revenge, turns to affairs and addictive sex

 Partner capitulates and renews relationship, or love addict moves on to new relationship

-Sense of self and self esteem does not develop–love addict remains in dependent position.
+A sense of self and self-esteem does not develop–love addict remains independent position.
 Ability to tolerate fear and discomfort must develop for growth to occur

 |Avoidant person||Wants to be connected, but not closely